p2997680906-5.jpg

 INSTRUCTIONS

-Place wild rice, water, coconut milk or dairy milk, sea salt and cardamom in slow cooker.
+Place wild rice, water, coconut milk or dairy milk, sea salt and cardamom in a slow cooker.
 Turn heat on low and allow rice to cook for about three hours, or until most of the liquid has been absorbed and the rice is creamy.
 Add maple syrup to taste.
 Serve warm.

 MAMA CHI-CHI BALLS